 To what distance would you go for your one true love?
 In the midst of an alien invasion, Mikako joins the resistance, leaving behind the one young man she loves.
 As she goes deeper into space, Mikako's only connection with her boyfriend is through cell-phone text messages.
 The war rages on and years pass, but Mikako barely ages in the timelessness of space while Noboru grows old.
 How can the love of two people, torn apart by war, survive?

 Hoshi no Koe was published in English as The Voices of a Distant Star: Hoshi no Koe by Tokyopop on August 1, 2006.
-Vertical Inc. relicensed the series for English release in 2017.
+Vertical Inc. re-licensed the series in 2017.
 The series was also published in Brazilian Portuguese by Panini Comics/Planet Manga in November 2010.

 Hoshi no Koe, or "Voices of a Distant Star", is an outstanding manga about life, love and waiting.
 When I first watched the anime, I felt totally blinded by the message carried within the characters, their thoughts and their relationship.
 But, for some reason, that same feeling grew on me when I finished the manga version.